ngourkar/WDM_BrowserLogs/README.md

 3. In BrowserLogDemo class on line 28,  If want to execute script on docker make boolean variable executeOnDocker to true  if want to execute script on local make  boolean variable executeOnDocker to false
 4. Delete if any log file is present in deviceLogs directory
 5. Run the script

+* Project run on intel chip for mac

+# Run the Script

+Use command on terminal to run the particular test

+for firefox test:

+./gradlew clean test --tests "BrowserLogDemo.browserLogOnFirefox"

+for chrome test:

+./gradlew clean test --tests "BrowserLogDemo.browserLogOnChrome"

 # Observation
 After executing the script, log file name firefox.log file gets created at deviceLogs directory when ran on local